About this journal

 Edited by faculty, students, and staff from the renowned writing and literature programs at the University of Iowa, The Iowa Review, (ISSN: 0021-065X (Print); ISSN 2330-0361 (Online); ISSN-L 0021-065X), takes advantage of this rich environment for literary collaboration to create a worldwide conversation among those who read and write contemporary literature.

-We publish a wide range of fiction, poetry, creative nonfiction, translations, photography, and work in emerging forms by both established and emerging writers.
-Work from our pages has been consistently selected to appear in the anthologies Best American Essays, Best American Short Stories, Best American Poetry, The Pushcart Prize: Best of the Small Presses, and The PEN/O. Henry Prize Stories.
+The journal publishes a wide range of fiction, poetry, creative nonfiction, translations, photography, and work in emerging forms by both established and emerging writers.
+Work from their pages has been consistently selected to appear in the anthologies Best American Essays, Best American Short Stories, Best American Poetry, The Pushcart Prize: Best of the Small Presses, and The PEN/O. Henry Prize Stories.

 The Iowa Review is published three times per year, in spring, fall, and winter by the Department of English and the College of Liberal Arts and Sciences at The University of Iowa.
-It was published quarterly through 1982.
+It was published quarterly through 1982 by the School of Letters and the Graduate College of The University of Iowa.
 The online version has a full three year moving wall, but then becomes freely accessible.

 - Merle E. Brown: Volume 1, Issue 1 (Winter 1970)–volume 5, Issue 3 (Summer 1974)